yoanm/php-jsonrpc-server-sdk/README.md

 }
 ```
 #### Array method resolver (simple example)
-*You could take example on [the one used for behat tests](./features/bootstrap/App/BehatMethodResolver.php) or on this [Psr11 method resolver](https://github.com/yoanm/php-jsonrpc-server-sdk-psr11-resolver)*
+*You can follow example on [the one used for behat tests](./features/bootstrap/App/BehatMethodResolver.php) or on this [Psr11 method resolver](https://github.com/yoanm/php-jsonrpc-server-sdk-psr11-resolver)*
 ```php
 use Yoanm\JsonRpcServer\Domain\JsonRpcMethodInterface;
 use Yoanm\JsonRpcServer\Domain\JsonRpcMethodResolverInterface;